DanielCreggOrganization/w2-lab-lambda-nastaj/README.md

 2. Create your own interface with a single abstract method.
 3. Write and use lambda expressions to simplify code.

-## Pre-requisites
-- Basic knowledge of Java syntax.
-- Familiarity with methods and basic classes.

 ## Part 1: Understanding Interfaces

 ### What is an Interface?